lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	> _Add an Account_

+1. Create mew blob containers by right clicking on the storage account name and clicking 'Create Blob Container'.

+1. Create the following three containers:
+	1. partsunlimited
+	1. processeddata

 1. Verify the three new Blob Containers exist.
-	1. In _Azure Storage Explorer_ expand your account and expand **Blob Containers** to verify containers with the name **partsunlimited**, **processeddata**, and "**dwdata**"
+	1. In _Azure Storage Explorer_ expand your account and expand **Blob Containers** to verify containers with the name **partsunlimited** & **processeddata**

+1. Switch back to your repository and make your way to the folder path: Module2-GainInsights\Setup\Assets.

+1. Drag the 'logs' and the 'productcatalog' folder to the Storage explorer client and drop it into the 'partsunlimited' container.

-You should now have sample data and a new storage account with three blob containers.
+You should now have sample data and a new storage account with four blob containers.

 - The partsunlimited blob container should contain the raw logs data and scripts folders.
 - The processeddata container should be empty, as it will be populated during the Azure Data Factory lab.
-- The dwdata container should have the processedlogs sample data, which will be used during the Azure Data Warehouse lab.
+- The <clusterName> container which will be the same name as your HDInsight Cluster

 <a name="ManualSetupHDI"></a>
-#### Manual Setup 2: Creating the HDI cluster ####
+#### (Optional) Manual Setup 2: Creating the HDI cluster ####

 1. In the [Microsoft Azure portal](https://portal.azure.com/), create a new HDI cluster (_New > Data + Analytics > HDInsight_).